 If you’ve liked my WATERMELON MINT LEMONADE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Watermelon Mint Lemonade, a refreshing drink for a hot summer day.
-Low in calories, refined sugar free, super healthy, and so delicious.
-This is my kind of drink!
+Watermelon Mint Lemonade, a refreshing non-alcoholic drink for a hot summer day.
+Very low in calories, refined sugar free, super healthy, and so delicious.
+This is my kind of drink that is ready in no time.
+The watermelon lemonade is the best drink you can have on a hot summer's day.
+Sweetened with honey, this is no ordinary lemonade, but lemonade taken to the very next level.
+Quick, ridiculously easy, and so delicious!

 - 4 cups watermelon, cubed